Contract Chaining for Cross-Pipeline Composition

 - Define the schema in

-.wave/contracts/shared-<name>.schema.json - Reference it in pipeline steps via
+.agents/contracts/shared-<name>.schema.json - Reference it in pipeline steps via

 schema_path: - Ensure both the producing and consuming pipelines agree on the schema